-Land/geomatics surveyors measure and collect data on specific areas of land, including information about boundaries, buildings and features, both natural and man-made.
+As a land/geomatics surveyor you'll measure and collect data on specific areas of land, including information about boundaries, buildings and features, both natural and man-made.
 Surveyors map the shape of the land so that accurate site plans can be made for a range of purposes, including:

 - offshore engineering and exploration.